GluuFederation/docs-oxd-prod/3.0.1/sources/install/index.md

 3. `$ unzip oxd-server-3.0.1-distribution.zip`

+4. Now confgure oxd folloing the [configuration instructions](../conf/index.md).

-4. `$ nohup bin/oxd-start.sh &`
+5. `$ nohup bin/oxd-start.sh &`

 ## Manual Build oxd Server

-If you're a Java geek, oxd server can be built using [Maven](http://maven.apache.org).
+If you're a Java geek, you can build the oxd server using [Maven](http://maven.apache.org).

 The code is available in [Github](https://github.com/GluuFederation/oxd).
 A zip file can be downloaded directly from [this link](https://github.com/GluuFederation/oxd/archive/master.zip).